elucidator007/quiz-navigus/Navigus project/quizapp/README.md

 <h3><u>Deployment steps</u></h3><br>
 <ul>
-<li>Clone the entire repository to a new folder on desktop</li>
+<li>Clone or download the entire repository to a new folder on desktop</li>
 <li>Open the command prompt from the same folder and type <b>npm install</b>.
 This will download all the required dependencies which are present in package.json file</li>
 <li>Now open the mongodb terminal and create a new database named quiz.
-All the quizes and questions will be stored here.</li>
+All the quizes and questions will be stored here.
+Database will be locally hosted.</li>
 <li>All the logs will be stored in <b><a href = "logs/app.log"> logs/app.log</a></b> file</li>
 <li>For doing unit tests type the command <b>npm run test</b>.
 This will do the unit tests on different end points for sanity checking.</li>
 <li>To start the server enter the command <b>npm start</b></li>